uio-carpentry/organisational/workshop_operations/onboarding-checklist.md

 - *Registration for workshops is handled by the local coordinator.
 By default, registration is closed two weeks prior to the workshop date.
 Automatic reminders for workshop participants are sent out via the registration system one week and again three days before the workshop.*
 - Workshop participants can ask for a Certificate of Attendance after the workshop:
 - [ ] For non-official workshops, a certificate is generated automatically – ask your local coordinator about it
-- [ ] For official workshops,
+- [ ] For official workshops, learner certificates can be obtained by following the instructions in the [Carpentries Handbook](https://docs.carpentries.org/topic_folders/hosts_instructors/certificates.html)
 ---

 ### **Which room(s) will I be teaching in?**
 <!-- Update this list for each new onboarding session -->
 - [ ] Seminar room 123 in Vilhelm Bjerknes' hus (the Science Library, ground floor)
 - [ ] Teaching room 209 in the Science Library - Science Fiction Section
-- [ ] You can ask the local coordinator to book a room for you
+- [ ] Want a different room?
+You can ask the local coordinator to book a room for you

 <!-- - [ ] Abels Utsikt on the top floor of the Mathematics Building - Niels Henrik Abels hus
 - [ ] Seminar room 3508 in the Biosciences Building - Kristine Bonnevies hus